utf-dev/utf-dev.github.io/README.md

 ### JavaScript
 Allows you to implement complex features on web pages to make them more interactive.
-You http://www.ecma-international.org/
+http://www.ecma-international.org/

 ### PHP (PHP Hypertext Preprocessor)
-A server side scripting language that can collect form data, generate dynamic page content, or send and receive information from a database https://www.php.net/manual/en/
+A server side scripting language that can collect form data, generate dynamic page content, or send and receive information from a database
+https://www.php.net/manual/en/